bud3699/Virtual-Display-Driver/README.md

 ## Installation

-### Step 1: Download the Installer
+- Step 1: Download the Installer

-You can download the insaller directly from the [Releases](https://github.com/VirtualDisplay/Virtual-Display-Driver/releases) page.
+   - You can download the insaller directly from the [Releases](https://github.com/VirtualDisplay/Virtual-Display-Driver/releases) page.

-### Step 2: Run the Installer
+- Step 2: Run the Installer

-1. **Windows 10 or Windows 11:**
    - Download and run the installer.
    - Follow the on-screen instructions to complete the installation.

-### Step 3: Verify the Installation
+- Step 3: Verify the Installation

-Check if the Virtual Display Driver is correctly installed by running the following:
+   - Check if the Virtual Display Driver is correctly installed by running the following:
    - **Device Manager:** Check "Device Manager" under "Display Adapters."
    - **Settings:** Check display settings under system settings and see if the virtual displays show.

 ## 🤔 Comparison with other IDDs